What is Diffusion in Biology?

-Diffusion is the net movement of molecules from a region of its higher concentration to a region of its lower concentration.
-Molecules move down a concentration gradient, as a result of their random movement.
+Diffusion is the net or total movement of molecules from an area of higher concentration of molecules to a region of lower concentration of molecules.
+In diffusion, Molecules usually move down a concentration gradient, as a result of their random movement.

 In liquids and gases, molecules possess kinetic energy and constantly move about.

 As this movement is random, an equilibrium is reached when the molecules are evenly spread out, where there is no more net change – dynamic equilibrium reached.